H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/MySQL.md

 > For `PriorityClass` (`scheduling.k8s.io/v1`) in the current deployment template, it's like rolling dice 🎲 and requires cluster autoscaling/autopilot as it scales up.
 > There is no guarantee that other pods won't be evicted (whether they have a `PriorityClass` or not).
 > Ensure each deployment is set to the "rolling update" strategy to manage the odds of rolling dice 🎲 effectively.
-> This also helps prevent potential bottlenecks caused by resource overcommitment on a single node (e.g., a node reaching 100% or more usage of memory/CPU) through cluster autoscaling/autopilot.
+> This also helps prevent potential bottlenecks caused by resource overcommitted on a single node (e.g., a node reaching 100% or more usage of memory/CPU) through cluster autoscaling/autopilot.

 ## Tips